mizool/playbook/docs/code-conventions/sql.md

 - Sequence names consist of the corresponding table name and the suffix `__seq` (same as ed-DB-119 but with `__` instead of `_`).

     !!! warning "Identity columns"
-        Before creating a sequence, double-check whether an identity column could be used instead.
+        Before creating a sequence, double check whether an identity column could be used instead.
         See the respective rule in the [Table and column declarations](#table-and-column-declarations) section below.

 - Trigger names consist of the table name, two underscores and a short but meaningful title.